- The nutrition content of my recipe is too high?

 I cannot find a recipe in the system?

-If you confirmed that the recipe is not unpublished and still cannot find the recipe on the Recipe Listing screen, you have the following options:
+If you confirmed that the recipe is not unpublished and still cannot find the recipe on the Recipes Listing screen, you have the following options:

 - You can make a copy of an existing recipe and use that copy as a base to modify as needed.
 See Making a Copy of a Master Recipe or Making a Copy of a "My Recipe" Recipe.